comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% docs column__pk_dim_preferences %}

 Primary key of the preferences dimension.
 It is a composite key of preference_id and company_id.

 {% enddocs %}

-# Dim Preference Combinations

-{% docs column__pk_dim_preference_combinations %}

-Primary key of the preference combination dimension.
-It is the same as the primary key for the billing agreement dimension.

-{% enddocs %}

-{% docs column__preference_combinations %}

-A list of all preference and attribute names belonging to a customer.
-The names in the list are general across the companies.

-{% enddocs %}

-{% docs column__preference_id_combinations %}

-A list of all preference ids belonging to a customer.

-{% enddocs %}

-{% docs column__concept_combinations %}

-A list of concept preference names belonging to a customer.
-The names in the list are general across the companies.

-{% enddocs %}

-{% docs column__preference_id_combinations_concept_type %}

-A list of concept preference ids belonging to a customer.

-{% enddocs %}

-{% docs column__taste_preference_combinations %}

-A list of taste preference names belonging to a customer.
-The names in the list are general across the companies.

-{% enddocs %}

-{% docs column__preference_id_combinations_taste_type %}

-A list of taste preference ids belonging to a customer.

-{% enddocs %}

-{% docs column__number_of_preferences %}

-The number of preferences of all types in the preference combination.

-{% enddocs %}

-{% docs column__number_of_concept_preferences %}

-The number of concept preferences in the preference combination.

-{% enddocs %}

-{% docs column__number_of_taste_preferences %}

-The number of taste preferences in the preference combination.

-{% enddocs %}